seapigy/secure-email-mvp/TECHNICAL_OVERVIEW.md

 - ✅ JWT authentication with user context injection
 - ✅ AES-256-GCM encryption for email content
 - ✅ User authorization (users can only access their own emails)
-- ✅ R2 API keys need configuration for production
+- ✅ Session management with refresh tokens
-- ✅ Rate limiting is basic (in-memory)
+- ✅ Rate limiting is implemented (in-memory)
+- ✅ Fallback email confirmation for account recovery
+- ✅ Health monitoring for backend connectivity
+- ✅ Privacy-first UI design with advanced security features
+- ✅ Per-email password protection with session tracking
+- ✅ Self-destruct after failed attempts with attempt counting
+- ✅ Comprehensive security options in compose interface
 - ⏳ SSL termination not configured yet
 - ⏳ Database is local SQLite (not production-ready for scale)